 Although some people are born with a natural talent for organization, others have to research and commit to becoming organized.
-Getting and staying organized is easier than you think.
+Learning to become organized can seem daunting before you get started.
+However, getting and staying organized is easier than you think.

 1. Know Why You’re Doing It